-The Haleakalā High Altitude Observatories (HO) site is located on Kolekole Hill.
-The site is at 3,052-m (10,012-ft) above sea level, adjacent to Pu'u'Ula'ula, also known as Red Hill, the highest elevation on Maui, 3,055-m (10,023-ft).
-The 7.3-ha (18.1-ac) site was established in 1961, and the first telescope, the Mees Solar observatory was dedicated in 1964.
+The Haleakalā High Altitude Observatories (HO) site is located on a cinder and lava cone known as Kolekole Hill.
+The site is at 3,052-m (10,012-ft) above sea level, adjacent to Pu'u 'Ula'ula, also known as Red Hill, the highest elevation on Maui, 3,055-m (10,023-ft).
+The 7.3-ha (18.1-ac) site was established in 1961, and the first telescope, the Mees Solar Observatory was dedicated in 1964.
 The site now consists of five substantial telescope facilities, in addition to several smaller facilities.

 The DKIST site is on undeveloped land located east of the existing Mees Solar Observatory facility.
-Annual precipitation averages 1,349.2-mm (53.14-in), falling primarily as rain and mist during the winter months from November through April.
+Annual precipitation averages 1,349.2-mm (53.14in), falling primarily as rain and mist during the winter months from November through April.
 Snow rarely falls at the site.

-Haleakalā sampling locations were determined with guidance and cooperation from HALE personnel.
-During this session, sampling was conducted in the area near the HALE Entrance Station, at about 2,072 m (6,800 ft) on the western slope of Haleakalā.
+Sampling locations within HALE were identified with guidance and cooperation from HALE personnel.
+During this session, sampling was conducted in the area near the HALE Entrance Station, at about 2,072 m (6,800 ft.) on the western slope of Haleakalā.